 - Whether you are flying to Cartagena or Panama City, we recommend going with Copa Airlines.
 As of this writing, they are the only carrier with direct flight service between the two cities.

 - If you are in Panama City, it’s easiest to find a Copa Airlines office to make a booking directly with the agent.
-There is a service fee associated with this, but they can help you with making a reservation for your pet.
-(Only 3 pets are allowed per flight and only from Mondays-Fridays.
+A service fee is associated with this, but they can help you make a reservation for your pet.
+Only three pets are allowed per flight, and only on flights from Mondays to Fridays.
 So purchasing from a Copa Airlines representative is helpful.

-- Read Copa’s Pet Rules to make sure you don’t run into any last minute trouble.
+- Read Copa’s Pet Rules to ensure you don’t get into last-minute trouble.

 If you are in Panama City, we recommend the following two places to sleep.